Why Does My Tattoo Look Cloudy?

 The Cloudy Phase

 The inflammation period takes place during the first three days following your tattoo appointment.
 At this time, you’ll feel swelling and some mild irritation in the affected area.
-There also may be some oozing of blood, plasma, or ink.
-It’s all normal.
+Additionally, there may be some oozing of blood, plasma or ink– it’s all normal.
 However, you should notice your symptoms improving as each day goes by.

-In the second phase, visible recovery includes the typical scabbing, flaking, and itching associated with tattoo healing.
+In the second phase, visible recovery includes the typical scabbing, flaking and itching associated with tattoo healing.
 During this roughly two-week period, it’s pivotal to avoid tight clothes and the urge to scratch.
-You also want to keep it out of sunlight and water as much as possible.
+You also want to keep it out of sunlight and bodies of water as much as possible.

-In the third phase, just before healing, you’ll problem experience some degree of cloudiness.
+In the third phase, just before healing, you’ll probably experience some degree of cloudiness.
 By this point, your scabs should have already fallen off.
-The ink’s cloudy look below the surface just cause by a much thinner, fresher scabbing process that will also eventually peel away, much like a sunburn.
+The ink’s cloudy look below the surface will eventually peel away, much like a sunburn.

 After the third phase is over, which can take a month or two, your tattoo should be looking great again.